-Vicodin is a prescription painkiller that is made from a combination of acetaminophen and hydrocodone.
+Vicodin is a prescription painkiller that is a combination of acetaminophen and hydrocodone.
 Acetaminophen is the active ingredient found in Tylenol while hydrocodone is a semisynthetic opioid.
-The drug is usually used as a short-term option for dulling moderate or severe pain, for example, after surgery.
-Because of the hydrocodone ingredient, Vicodin is listed as a Schedule II substance by the Drug Enforcement Administration (DEA).
-This means that it is limited to specific medical uses as it has a high risk of addiction and abuse.
-However, Vicodin is one of the most abused substances in the US.
+The drug is usually used as a short-term option for dulling moderate or severe pain, such as pain after surgery.

 - Lack of coordination

 Vicodin addiction increases the risk of overdose and death.
 There is also the likelihood of the user switching to heroin to satisfy their addiction, as heroin is relatively easy to obtain and often less expensive than Vicodin.
 The side effects of Vicodin withdrawal can be severe.
 Users may experience the following withdrawal symptoms: Since the drug has a half-life of four hours, the symptoms can occur eight hours after the last dose.
 It is important for users to visit a Vicodin withdrawal treatment center where they can receive proper Vicodin withdrawal help.

 The side effects of Vicodin withdrawal can be severe.
 Users may experience the following withdrawal symptoms:

 Since the drug has a half-life of four hours, the symptoms can occur eight hours after the last dose.
 It is important for users to visit a Vicodin withdrawal treatment center where they can receive proper Vicodin withdrawal help.